ibm-cloud-docs/bare-metal/classic-guest-os-lifecycle.md

 ### OSNEXUS (QuantaStor)
 {: #osnexus-classic}

 The following table describes the end of support date for OSNEXUS QuantaStor operating systems.
-This guest OS is a free operating system.
 For more information, see [OSNEXUS product notifications](https://wiki.osnexus.com/index.php?title=Product_EOL_Notifications){: external}.

 | Operating system | End of support |
 |-----------------|----------------|